BrunoSimione/MeanStack/week3/README.md

 npm install mongodb
 ```

-This will create the XXXX file.
+This will create the [package.json](https://oddlylabs.com/brunosimione/ITE5430/src/week3/week3/Assignment/package.json) file.
 We need to update de plugins and dependencies to include the **Babel**.

 # Build the application

 ```
 npm run build
 ```
+This will create the /dist folder with the [index.js](https://oddlylabs.com/brunosimione/ITE5430/src/week3/week3/Assignment/dist/index.js) file.
 # Run the micro service
 ```
 npm start